 Stay out of the way of other skiers and snowboarders.
 This will avoid unnecessary accidents, like inadvertently clocking someone in the mouth.
 It also avoids awkward questions from people getting in line.

 Don’t cut in front of others.
 Sometimes skiing rules double as life rules.
 Have your pass out, ready to show the attendant.
 Be aware of the terrain difficulty the lift is accessing before you get on.
 If you don’t know how to ski a black diamond, don’t try.

 10. Pay attention to the lift attendant

 Listen to what the liftie says.
 Don’t wait until you’re getting on to ask questions.
 You have six to eight seconds to ask a question (in a noisy line).
 You probably won’t get the answer you want.
 Life is hard.

 Read the signs on the towers.
 Don’t throw anything from the chair, flail, or jump.
 If you’re with a stranger, be courteous.
 Basically, be an adult.
 Wait at least fifteen minutes to flirt, so you can show off your amazing skills.

 Skiing / Snowboarding

 ski etiquette is easier when you read the signs around you.
 They are there for a reason.
 If they confuse you, ask someone.

 13. Follow the responsibility code

 It’s your job to know and follow the code, to avoid accidents.
 This is important.
-Be aware of other skiers and snowboarders at all times.
+Be aware of other skiers/snowboarders at all times.
 Stay visible, stay in control, and keep your equipment under control.
 Don’t don’t need to know how to ski like a pro, but you should know your limits.